Inference-time Stochastic Ranking with Risk Control

 \section{Abstract}

 Learning to Rank (LTR) methods are vital in online economies, affecting users and item providers.
 Fairness in LTR models is crucial to allocate exposure proportionally to item relevance.
-The deterministic ranking model can lead to unfair exposure distribution when items with the same relevance receive slightly different scores.
-Stochastic LTR models, incorporating the Plackett-Luce (PL) model, address fairness issues but have limitations in computational cost and performance guarantees.
-To overcome these limitations, we propose FairLTR-RC, a novel post-hoc model-agnostic method.
-FairLTR-RC leverages a pretrained scoring function to create a stochastic LTR model, eliminating the need for expensive training.
-Furthermore, FairLTR-RC provides finite-sample guarantees on a user-specified utility using distribution-free risk control framework.
-By additionally incorporating the Thresholded PL (TPL) model, we are able to achieve an effective trade-off between utility and fairness.
-Experimental results on several benchmark datasets demonstrate that FairLTR-RC significantly improves fairness in widely-used deterministic LTR models while guaranteeing a specified level of utility.
+Widely used deterministic LTR models can lead to unfair exposure distribution, especially when items with the same relevance receive slightly different ranking scores.
+Stochastic LTR models, incorporating the Plackett-Luce (PL) ranking model, address fairness issues but suffer from high training cost.
+In addition, they cannot provide guarantees on the utility or fairness, which can lead to dramatic degraded utility when optimized for fairness.
+To overcome these limitations, we propose Inference-time Stochastic Ranking with Risk Control (ISRR), a novel method that performs stochastic ranking at inference time with guanranteed utility or fairness given pretrained scoring functions from deterministic or stochastic LTR models.
+Comprehensive experimental results on three widely adopted datasets demonstrate that our proposed method achieves utility and fairness comparable to existing stochastic ranking methods with much lower computational cost.
+In addition, results verify that our method provides finite-sample guarantee on utility and fairness.
+This advancement represents a significant contribution to the field of stochastic ranking and fair LTR with promising real-world applications.